cisco-open/jalapeno/docs/about/infrastructure.md

 ArangoDB is Jalapeno's graph database.

 Jalapeno [Processors](./processors.md) parse through data in Kafka, then create various collections in ArangoDB.
 These collections represent both the network's topology and its current state.
-For example, the [Topology Processor](./processors.md#topology-processor) parses OpenBMP messages that have been streamed to Kafka and builds out collections such as "LSNode" and "L3VPNPrefix" in Jalapeno's ArangoDB instance.
+For example, the [Topology Processor](./processors.md#topology-processor) parses BMP messages that have been streamed to Kafka and builds out collections such as "ls_node" and "l3vpn_prefix_v4" in Jalapeno's ArangoDB instance.
 These collections, in conjunction with ArangoDBs rapid graphical traversals and calculations, make it easy to determine the lowest-latency path, etc.

 ArangoDB also houses the most interactive aspects of Jalapeno.
 Processors for Bandwidth and Latency upsert their scores here.
 Clients can run queries to generate label stacks for their desired network optimization attribute.